DeltaZulu-OU/dzmac/README.md

 - optional current-user `.tpf` association through **File → Associate with Preset Files (.tpf)**

 The serializer focuses on the supported subset (MAC mode + IPv4 fields) and keeps parsing resilient when unsupported residual bytes are encountered.

-#### Reduced "all-in-one" behavior

-Unlike TMAC's broader utility surface, DZMAC keeps optional/auxiliary behavior to a minimum and emphasizes explicit, focused actions in the main UI.

-### DHCP disable behavior is safe-by-default

-Disabling DHCPv4 preserves the current configuration instead of discarding it.

 ## Acknowledgements